 Visiting Japan during Sakura season is definitely one for the bucket list.
 It’s no secret that I’m a huge Japan-lover, which you can probably sense from the sheer amount of posts I’ve written about Japan.
-Yes, I had visited Japan many times, but my favorite had to be when I went during the peak of Sakura (Cherry Blossom) season.
+I had visited Japan many times, but my favorite had to be when I went during the peak of Sakura season.

-Here is a bit of a back story – when I booked the trip I didn’t even know it was going to be Sakura season!
-I went because I was meeting up with one of my bestest friends from college, Kat, whom I hadn’t seen in person close to eight years.
+Here is a bit of a back story – when I booked this trip to Japan, I didn’t even know it was going to be Sakura season.
+I went because I was meeting up with one of my best friends from college in Osaka, whom I hadn’t seen in person close to eight years.

-What you need to know about Sakura season
+What you need to know about Sakura season in Japan

-The Sakura season varies each year from late March to late-April / early May.
-Sakura season is such an important time in Japan that each year they’d have an official Sakura forecast published by the Japan Weather Association.
+The Sakura season varies each year from mid-March to late-April.
+Sakura season is such an important time in Japan that each year there is actually an official Sakura forecast published by the Japan Weather Association.

 Sakura flower is quite fragile and they fall off very easily.
-Each time the wind blows even just a little bit, a drone pink petals would rain down all around you.
+Each time the wind blows even just a little bit, a drone of pink petals would rain down all around you.
 While this undoubtedly makes for a beautiful sight, this also means the flowers won’t stay around long – it could take as short as one week from the start of the bloom to the pink petals falling off.
 I heard it could be even shorter if it happens to rain a lot that year.

-Although Sakura trees can be found everywhere in Japan, we have to remember that it is a country that goes long from North to South.
-The temperature varies from the one tip of the country to another and because of that, the Sakura season also varies from region to region depending on where they sit geographically.
+Although Sakura trees can be found everywhere in Japan, we have to remember that Japan is a country that goes long from North to South.
+The temperature varies from one tip of the country to another and because of that, the Sakura season also varies from region to region depending on where they sit geographically.

 Hanami: The Japanese Sakura-viewing tradition

-For centuries, Japanese have long celebrated the blooming of Sakura as a happy mark to the start of spring and to welcome warmer weather.
-At the peak of Sakura bloom, many would flock to the nearest park and have a picnic party with friends and family while enjoying the sight of Sakura.
+For centuries, the Japanese have celebrated the blooming of Sakura as a happy mark to the start of spring and to welcome warmer weather.
+At the peak of Sakura bloom, locals would flock to the nearest park and have a picnic party with friends and family while enjoying the sight of Sakura.

-If you happen to be in Japan during this time you can try participating in Hanami, but you need to know what to expect – the parks can get very crowded and getting the best viewing spot is extremely competitive.
+If you happen to be in Japan during this time you can definitely participate in Hanami, but you need to know what to expect – the parks can get very crowded, and getting the best viewing spot is extremely competitive.

-1. Hanami Dango
+1. Hanami Dango 🍡

-The pink color comes from either Sakura flower itself, or azuki (red beans) and the green is from green tea.
-It is said that the pink, white and green symbolizes the blooming Sakura, the white sky and the green grass the trees grow on.
+The pink color comes from either the Sakura flower itself or azuki (red beans) and the green is from green tea.
+It is said that the pink, white, and green symbolize the blooming Sakura, the white sky, and the green grass the trees grow on.

 2. Sakura Mochi

 Alright, I hope that helps!
-I’ll end off this post with a photo of us goofing off in front of Sakura trees, which is basically what we did 90% of the time we were there :p
+I’ll end this post with a photo of us goofing off in front of Sakura trees, which is basically what we did 90% of the time we were there :p